Why Can’t I Lose Weight?!? p2

-- Human Growth Hormone helps build bone and muscle and is markedly reduced in the presence of obesity.
+- HGH helps build bone and muscle and is markedly reduced in the presence of obesity.

 - Testosterone contributes to the building of muscle and bone and regulates fat distribution.
 When it is low, glucose control, fat distribution, insulin sensitivity and muscle mass are all negatively affected.

 - Estrogen contributes to cognitive health, bone health, the function of the cardiovascular system, and weight regulation.
 Low estrogen levels are common as we age and can result in loss of bone mass (increasing risk for osteoporosis) and weight gain.

 - Cortisol helps our bodies respond to inflammation, stress, or danger and can increase our body’s metabolism of glucose.
 Individuals who produce excessive cortisol are more prone to obesity.